-ı.
-Call to Order
+1. Call to Order

 Start time: 06:00 PM

 WelcomePledge of Allegiance

-2. Action Item: Adoption of Agenda (Action)
+2. Action Item: Adoption of of Agenda (Action

 Motion Second Board Action

-3. Action Item: Approval of Minutes of the Regular Meeting of May 11, 2023 and the Special Meeting of June 8, 2023
+3. 3.
+Action Item: Approval of Minutes of the Regular Meeting of June 15, 2023

 Motion Second Board Action

-4. Correspondence: Clerk o f the Board
+4. Correspondence: Clerk of the Board

-5. Public Interest
+5. Public Comment